oracle-livelabs/pts/upgrade-to-23ai/lab2-autoupgrade/autoupgrade.md

 5. Check the overall status of the jobs

-    In the output the Autoupgrade tool provided, you can see the location of a summary report.
+    In the output of the Autoupgrade tool provided, you can see the location of a summary report.
 It is available both in HTML format and in text format.
 Using the following command, you can view the output of the overall status in your Chrome browser:

     ```text
     $ <copy>chrome /u01/autoupgrade/log/cfgtoollogs/upgrade/auto/status/status.html</copy>